Choens/blood-sugars/_posts/2015-07-29-Get-CGM-Data.md

 -----------

-The following code chunk returns a list of all the collections which exist in the Nighscout database.
+The following code chunk returns a list of all the collections which exist in the Nightscout database.
 The "entries" collection is the only collection we are interested in today.
 The database name, lade\_k\_nightscout is prepended to each collection name.